infection/site/src/guide/usage.md

 * `source` section:
   * `directories` - array, contains all folders with source code you want to mutate.
 Can be `.`, but make sure to exclude `vendor` in this case.
   * `exclude` - array, contains all folders you want to exclude withing your source folders.
 You can use glob pattern (`*Bundle/**/*/Tests`) for them or just regular dir path.
 It should be relative to the source directory.
 * `timeout` - the allowed timeout configured for Infection.
-Make sure to set to to higher value than your tests are executed in seconds to void false-positives.
+Make sure to set it to higher value than your tests are executed in seconds to void false-positives.
 * `logs`
   * `text` - human readable text log file.
 Must see to understand what is going on during mutation process.

 ## Running Infection